EthanHeuer/cs343-project/README.md

 ## Optimizations

 A cell manager is used to optimize the rendering of high level of detail terrain.
 The terrain is divided into cells, and only the cells that are visible are rendered.
-Due to the limitations of the browser terrain generation and rendering hppe

 ## Assets